Brauer-Thrall type theorems for derived module categories: The first Brauer-Thrall type theorem

 Obviously, the dimension of an $A$-module $M$ is equal to the cohomological length of the stalk complex $M$.
-Since there is a full embedding of $\mod A$ into $D^b(A)$ which sends a module to the corresponding stalk complex, by Roiter's theorem on Brauer-Thrall conjecture I, if $\mbox{gl.hl} A < \infty$ then $A$ is representation-finite.
+Note that there is a full embedding of $\mod A$ into $D^b(A)$ which sends a module to the corresponding stalk complex.
+If $\mbox{gl.hl} A < \infty$ then $A$ is representation-finite due to the truth of Brauer-Thrall conjecture I.